DirkSonguer/keyboard-TA-SE-1040/README.md

 * The first board is labelled "Assembly Group EDCA01" ("Baugruppe" in German)
 * The second board is labelled "Assembly Group EDCA03"

-I assume this denominates generations, however neither board shows any kind of manufacturing date reference.
+I assume this denominates generations, however neither board shows any kind of manufacturing date reference that I can see.

 ## Switches
 The switches are [Cherry M9](https://deskthority.net/wiki/Cherry_M9).
 According to the Cherry catalog, these are the low profile linear variant - the main housing sits below the steel plate, with the top part clipping into the plate.

 The switches in the first board are M9 blacks (see pictures).
-The board also has two M9 clear switches.
+The board also has two M9 switches with clear stems.
 Based on their slightly wonkier soldering my guess is that these were replacements / repairs at some point.

-The second board features only M9 clears, in line with the replacement switches from the first board.
+The second board features only M9 switches with clear stems, in line with the replacement switches from the first board.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-switches.jpg "TA SE 1040 Switches")